chika-ghifttie/LITA_Data-Analysis_Class_Documentation/README.md

         - What is the Average Salary of Staff?
         - What is the Highest Salary of Staff?
         - What is the Fourth Highest Salary of Staff?

+          ### Data Analysis
+          This section provides a collection of some basic code,queries and even DAX expressions used in this analysis